JonaCassens/finalCapstone/README.md

 Run the program using *python shoe_inventory.py* in the command line.
 The program will prompt you with a menu of options:

 1.Read shoes data from file

 2.Capture shoes

 3.View all shoes

 4.Restock shoe with lowest quantity

 5.Search for shoe

 6.Calculate value per item

 7.Put highest quantity shoe on sale

 8.Exit

-Select an option by entering the corresponding number and follow the prompts.
+Select an option by entering the corresponding code given in the menu and follow the prompts.

 ## Class Definitions
 The *Shoe* class stores information about a shoe, including its country of origin, code, product name, cost, and quantity.
 It has a *get_cost* and *get_quantity* method to return the cost and quantity of the shoe, respectively, and a *___str__* method to return a string representation of the shoe's attributes.